How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 • Fireworks includes explosion and crackle sounds

-• Optional background sounds (birds, cicadas, crickets, frogs)
+• Optional background ambience sounds

 • Adjustable sound volume